openwdl/wdl/modules/SPEC.md

 1. Split the module path on the first `/`.
 The left side is the dependency name; the right side (if any) is the sub-path within the dependency.
 2. Look up the dependency name in the consuming module's `module.json` under `dependencies`.
 3. Resolve the source: clone the Git repository at the selected version, or read the directory referenced by a local `path`.
+The dependency's **module folder** is the source root, narrowed to the directory named by the dependency's optional `path` field if present.
+The module folder must contain a `module.json`.
-4. Scan the source recursively for `module.json` files, registering each as a module at its relative path.
+4. If no sub-path was given, locate the module's entrypoint file: the path named by the manifest's `entrypoint` field, or `<module-folder>/index.wdl` if the field is absent.
+If the manifest's `exclude` field matches that path, treat the file as unresolvable and raise a missing-file error per [Symbolic Module Paths](#symbolic-module-paths).
+Otherwise, if the file does not exist on disk, raise the dedicated missing-entrypoint error described in [Module Entrypoint](#module-entrypoint).
-5. Look up the sub-path (or the root module if no sub-path was given) in the registered modules.
+5. If a sub-path was given, append `.wdl` to the sub-path and locate `<module-folder>/<sub-path>.wdl`.
+If the manifest's `exclude` field matches that path, or the file does not exist on disk, raise a missing-file resolution error that names the path.
+The entrypoint is not consulted in this branch.
-6. Parse the target module's entrypoint (see [Module Entrypoint](#module-entrypoint)) and resolve the requested name against its scope according to the symbolic import rules in [`SPEC.md`](../SPEC.md#-symbolic-import-forms).
+6. Parse the resolved file and resolve the requested name against its scope according to the symbolic import rules in [`SPEC.md`](../SPEC.md#-symbolic-import-forms).

 These steps describe the logical behavior that compliant engines must produce.
 Implementation mechanics—caching strategies, scan ordering, eager vs. lazy fetching—are left to the engine.